 Feb.
 17, 1862 – During the Civil War, the Virginia was launched.

 Feb.
-17, 1862 – During the Civil War, a skirmish was fought along Sugar Creek, or Pea Ridge, Ark. and Ulysses Simpson Grant, USA, was appointed major general.
+17, 1862 – During the Civil War, a skirmish was fought along Sugar Creek, or Pea Ridge, Ark., and Ulysses Simpson Grant was appointed major general in the Union Army.

 Feb.
 17, 1863 – During the Civil War, Federal forces burned the town of Hopefield, Ark. in retaliation after Confederates from that area attacked the USS Hercules.
 The Federal ironclad, USS Indianola, was posted at the mouth of the Red River on the Mississippi River to interrupt Confederate commerce.

 Feb.
 17, 1863 - During the Civil War, a five-day Federal operation began between Lexington and Clifton, Tenn. and another five-day Federal operation began between Murfreesborough and Liberty, Tenn.
 A skirmish was fought in the vicinity of Memphis, Tenn.